 I injured my back at work and was giving a few days off.
 I live next to the bistro I worked in so I stopped by the next day on my way to the store and was asked to purchase a pack of cigarettes for a fellow employee.
 After delivering the cigarettes I returned home.
 I was then fired that night, on...
 Read more »

 There is a statute prohibiting employers from terminating employees "for the sole reason that that employee seeks workers' compensation benefits."
 New Mexico Workers’ Compensation Retaliation Statute, NMSA § 52-1-28.2.
-Whether and how it applies to you would depend on the details of your...Read more »
+Whether and how it applies to you would depend on the details...Read more »

 It sounds ridiculous to me, but someone has told me that it's illegal to allow independant contractors (massage therapists in this case) to wear t-shirts with the logo of the company that has hired them.
 The t-shirts are worn at events voluntarily by the contractors to help advertise for the...
 Read more »

 Someone is confusing the issue.
 The question is not whether it is "legal," but whether wearing a company logo may suggest an individual is an employee rather than an independent contractor of that company.
-There are different definitions and factors to determine "employee" status under different...Read more »
+There are different definitions and factors to determine "employee"...Read more »

 I read NM laws and in NM I would be considered 4th relative which is not immediately family and would not stop me from being considered for the position.
 Would the federal law have anything different in this case??
 I want to make a complaint but am unsure if is would be considered under EEOC?
 Thank...
 Read more »